espressomd/espresso/doc/sphinx/particles.rst

    from the non-virtual particle, the id of the non-virtual particle and a quaternion which defines the vector from non-virtual particle to virtual site in the non-virtual particles body-fixed frame.
-This information is saved in the virtual site's`espressomd.particle_data.ParticleHandle.vs_relative` attribute.
+This information is saved in the virtual site's `espressomd.particle_data.ParticleHandle.vs_relative` attribute.
-   Take care, not to overwrite it after using vs\_auto\_relate.
+   Take care, not to overwrite it after using ``vs_auto_relate``.

 -  Virtual sites can not be placed relative to other virtual sites, as the order in which the positions of virtual sites are updated is not